-It was written from the Australian experience of registering Anatolian Shepherd Dogs as Kangal Dogs, based on phenotype.
-IE: attempting to assert 'pure breed' and delineate difference between ANKC Anatolian Shepherd Dog and ANKC Kangal Dog based on their coat colour and coat length.
+It is written from the Australian experience of registering Anatolian Shepherd Dogs as Kangal Dogs, based on phenotype.
+IE: attempting to assert 'pure breed' and delineate difference between ANKC Anatolian Shepherd Dog and ANKC Kangal Dog based on coat colour and coat length.

 "one crazy man throws a stone into a well.